akornelia/salt-fall19-stars/README.md

   - We'll build up a test suite along with any new features that acts as a safety net as we develop our application
   - We will enforce loose coupling and good design practices.

-Run `npm run test` to lint and run all tests once.
+Run `npm run test` to run all tests once.

 ### Start the Server
 The development server is started by running `npm run start`.
 This will also lint the code and restart the server on any file change.